loicdescotte/loicdescotte.github.io/_posts/2014-09-10-streaming.md

 In the `consumer` method we feed the promise with the enumerator (stream) created from the WS result.
 Then we can stream a response from the enumerator.

 (*) This example is inspired by an example from Yann Simon on Github

+If you want to mix several data sources, you can look at [this example](https://gist.github.com/loicdescotte/3266376), the post is a bit old but the principle remains the same.